pranikc/ProjectManagementApp/README.md

 Non-user generated data was created from the Ruby gem Faker.

 Gems
-sinatra-activerecord - for accessing databases sqlite3 - for database management pry - for debugging during development require_all - for accessing files from within different directories of the program faker - for generating random data tty-prompt - for accepting user inputs in different formats tty-table - for displaying data in a table tty-box - for displaying data in a box tty-font - for creating the Raven logo that appears at the start of the program

-Setup Instructions
+* sinatra-activerecord - for accessing databases
+* sqlite3 - for database management
+* require_all - for accessing files from within different directories of the program
+* faker - for generating random data
+*

+<h1>Setup Instructions</h1>
 NOTE: Make sure you have properly installed Ruby on your terminal.
 Follow the instructions below after verifying that you have correctly installed ruby through the following command.
 It should return a Ruby version if you have Ruby installed.

 ruby --version